holodeck-b2b/Holodeck-B2B/modules/holodeckb2b-distribution/src/main/base/repository/certs/README.txt

 3. Configuring Holodeck B2B
 ===========================

-To give Holodeck B2B access to the keystore you need to configure the keystore passwords in the "module.xml" which is found in «Holodeck B2B base dir»/repository/modules/holodeckb2b-core/META-INF Set the element content of the <parameter name="PrivateKeyStorePassword"/> and <parameter name="PublicKeyStorePassword"/> to the passwords of the keystores.
+To give Holodeck B2B access to the keystores you need to configure the keystore passwords in the Holodeck B2B configuration file which is found in «Holodeck B2B base dir»/conf/holodeckb2b.xml
+Set "PrivateKeyStorePassword" and "PublicKeyStorePassword" parameters to the passwords of the respective keystores.
+Also the location where Holodeck B2B should look for the keystores can be specified by setting the "PrivateKeyStorePath" and "PublicKeyStorePath" parameters.

 4. Examples